ciselab/CPS_repo_mining/analysis/grbl.md

 $G and why a `1.` floating point values are shown with no decimals, like so `1`.
 ### Antipattern Category
+X
 ### Keyword
 fast
 ### Note
+This commit does not change any performance-related features.
+Mostly comments and error checking for commands.

 ## Commit #59
 ### Hash